 Some would say a tripod or a monopod is one of the Canon 70D accessories that is really just for the professional photographers.
 The 70D is more of a high performance camera and typically not just for the snapshot shooter.

-Canon Tripods are not really a highly recommended gadget.
-The Canon Corporation made a good decision to focus on digital cameras, lenses and other accessories instead.
+Tripods are also necessary for close-up macro photography and night-time photography.
+The Canon Tripods are not one of my highly highly recommended gadgets from Canon.
+Canon Corporation made a good decision to focus on digital cameras, lenses and related accessories rather than venturing into the tripod market.

 The Canon Speedlite 270EX-II is a big jump in lighting power and versatility over the dinky pop-up flash that is built in to the Canon 70D.